(480) 689-5167

 Real-World Energy Savings in Arizona

-The true test of high-efficiency systems isn't their SEER rating--it's how much money they save Arizona homeowners on their actual energy bills.
-Our experience serving families throughout the Phoenix Metro Valley has shown that efficiency improvements provide more substantial savings here than in moderate climates.
+The true test of high-efficiency systems isn't their SEER rating — it's how much difference they make on an Arizona homeowner's actual energy bills.
+Our experience serving families throughout the Phoenix Metro Valley has shown that efficiency improvements tend to provide more noticeable savings here than in moderate climates, simply because Arizona air conditioners run so much longer during the year.

-Peak Demand Benefits: Arizona utilities charge higher rates during peak demand periods (typically 3-8 PM on weekdays during summer).
-High-efficiency systems use less power during these expensive peak hours, providing additional savings beyond the basic efficiency improvements.
+Peak Demand Benefits: Many Arizona utilities charge higher rates during peak demand periods on summer afternoons and evenings.
+High-efficiency systems use less power during these expensive peak hours, which can provide additional savings beyond the basic efficiency improvement — though the specifics depend on your utility's current rate structure.

 The Arizona Heat Challenge: Why Efficiency Matters More